-Environmental noise monitoring described in this report was undertaken during the night of 15/16 May 2019.
+Environmental noise monitoring described in this report was undertaken during the night of 8 April 2019 with follow-up monitoring undertaken during the night of 15 April 2019.
 The purpose of the survey was to quantify and describe the acoustic environment around both operations and compare results with noise criteria outlined in the RCM EPL and NMP.